r-lib/mockery/README.md

 Second, it is easy to stub out functions from base R packages with mockery's `stub`.
 Because of how `with_mock` works, you can get into trouble if you mock such functions that the JIT compiler might try to use.
 These kinds of problems are avoided by `stub`'s design.
-As of version 2.0.0 of testthat, this will be impossible to mock functions from base R packages `with_mock`.
+As of version 2.0.0 of testthat, it will be impossible to mock functions from base R packages `with_mock`.

 The functionality of `stub` is just slightly different than that of `with_mock`.
-Instead of mocking out the objectof interest for the duration of some code block, it mocks it out only when it is called from a specified function.
+Instead of mocking out the object of interest for the duration of some code block, it mocks it out only when it is called from a specified function.

 #### Mocking